reinhal/jusnoshin/README.md

 ## Introduction

-**JusNoshin** is a web application to help you figure out *what* you want to eat and a *reccomendation* for wine will taste the best with your meal.
+**JusNoshin** is a web application to help you figure out *what* you want to eat and a *reccomendation* for wine that will taste the best with your meal.

 A live version of the application can be found at: https://reinhal.github.io/jusnoshin/